 GETTING HELP FOR ALCOHOLISM OR ALCOHOL ABUSE

 Often, alcoholism and binge drinking are severe enough to require professional help.
-This can be found through many different programs or rehab, but; that first step is often the hardest one to take.
-If you are the one struggling, you may want to start by asking your personal physician for help.
+This can be found through many different programs or rehab; but, that first step is often the hardest one to take.
+If you are struggling, you may want to start by asking your personal physician for help.
 You may also want to find out more about alcohol or substance abuse treatment programs and providers that are available to you.
-If your loved one is showing signs of alcoholism (see our self-assessments), you may need the help of an interventionist, as the long term effects of alcohol consumption can be dangerous or even life threatening especially when withdrawal symptoms are severe.
+If your loved one is showing signs of alcoholism (see our self-assessments), you may need the help of an interventionist as the long term effects of alcohol consumption can be dangerous or even life-threatening especially when withdrawal symptoms are severe.

 The alcoholic is neither a good or bad person.
 They are a sick person whose disease has them often do things to the people closest to them that they would never do if they were sober – when their disease is in remission.
 Treatment for the disease of alcoholism is similar to treatment for many other diseases.
 The most effective approach for alcohol addiction is holistic, using a range of diverse group and individual interventions while the client lives in a therapeutic community.
 The group recovering together with the support of experienced clinicians creates real change and the basis to stay sober for the long term.

 As important as primary care/treatment is affordable and effective continuing care.
 Addiction doesn’t occur in a few weeks and the addict needs to keep working on their program of recovery to keep their disease in remission.